Percona-Lab/minimum_permissions/README.md

 This is a big security risk not only to prevent external/unauthorized access to the database, but also lets that user to any any query, even those queries that deletes data o alter the database structure.

-This tool born when we were testing Percona Toolkit with MySQL 8.0.3 to prepare all the tools to run under the new MySQL version and we came across this scenario:
+This tool born when we were testing Percona Toolkit with MySQL 8.0.4-rc to prepare all the tools to run under the new MySQL version and we came across this scenario:

-One test of pt-table-sync, needs to check the output when running with an underprivileged user.
+One of pt-table-sync's test, needs to check the output when running with an underprivileged user.
 To do that, it creates a user and grants him these permissions:

 ```